obsidianmd/obsidian-clipper/README.md

 #### Meta variables

-These variables are extracted from the meta tags in the page.
+Meta variables allow you to extract data from meta tags in the page.

 - `{{meta:name:name}}` returns the content of the meta name tag with the given name.
 - `{{meta:property:property}}` returns the content of the meta property tag with the given property.